Hypoplastic left heart syndrome

 Hypoplastic left heart syndrome (HLHS) is a rare congenital heart defect in which the left side of the heart is severely underdeveloped and incapable of supporting the systemic circulation.
 It is estimated to account for 2-3% of all congenital heart disease.
 Early signs and symptoms include poor feeding, cyanosis, and diminished pulse in the extremities.
 The etiology is believed to be multifactorial resulting from a combination of genetic mutations and defects resulting in altered blood flow in the heart.
 Several structures can be affected including the left ventricle, aorta, aortic valve, or mitral valve all resulting in decreased systemic blood flow.

 Diagnosis can occur prenatally via ultrasound or shortly after birth via echocardiography.
 Initial management is geared to maintaining patency of the ductus arteriosus - a connection between the pulmonary artery and the aorta that closes shortly after birth.

-Patient subsequently undergoes a three-stage palliative repair over the next few years of life.
+Thereafter, a patient subsequently undergoes a three-stage palliative repair over the next few years of life.
 The Norwood procedure is typically done within a few days of birth.
 The Glenn procedure is typically performed at three to six months of age.
 Finally the Fontan procedure is done sometime between the age of two and five years of age.

-If left untreated patients with HLHS die within the first weeks of life while 70% of those that undergo three-staged palliative surgery reach adulthood.
-After surgery children with HLHS typically experience neurodevelopmental as well as motor delay and are at an increased risk of heart failure as adults.
+If left untreated, patients with HLHS die within the first weeks of life while 70% of those that undergo three-staged palliative surgery reach adulthood.
+After surgery, children with HLHS typically experience neurodevelopmental as well as motor delay and are at an increased risk of heart failure as adults.

 Epidemiology

 HLHS occurs in an estimated 1 out of 3,841 live births in the United States, or an estimated total of 1,025 live births per year in the US.
 Overall, it is estimated to make up 2-3% of all cases of congenital heart disease, and is the most common single-ventricle defect.
 It is thought to be more common in male infants, 1.5 times as common as in female infants.
-A recent systematic review found a slight decrease in prevalence of HLHS from 0.689/1000 in 1995 -1999, to 0.475/1000 in 2010 - 2017.
-This is thought to be due to improvements in prenatal detection and prenatal counseling and subsequent pregnancy.
+A recent systematic review found a slight decrease in prevalence of HLHS from 0.689/1000 in 1995–1999, to 0.475/1000 in 2010–2017.
+This is thought to be due to improvements in prenatal detection and prenatal counseling in subsequent pregnancies.